 To ensure his work is always connected to community efforts, Mr. Aleman serves on multiple boards and committees.
 These roles include Co-Chair for the GLSEN Omaha Board of Directors, Board Member for SIECUS Sex Ed for Social Change, Policy Committee Member for ALCU Nebraska, and member of the National LGBT/HIV Criminal Justice Working Group.
 In response to his community-based work, Mr. Aleman has been recognized by his community with the 2018 Heartland Pride Brad Fuglei Impact Award, 2019 Young, Black, and Influential Award for Advocacy, and the 2019 Ten Outstanding Young Omahans Award.

-DUSTY GINNER - Communications & Grants Manager she/her/hers
+DUSTY GINNER - Director of Communications & Grants she/her/hers

 Dusty (she/hers) lives in Boise, Idaho with her partner and dog, and comes to this work from organizing around reproductive health, rights, and justice.
 She previously worked at Planned Parenthood Votes in Idaho, where she mobilized for policy change through legislative advocacy and community education.
 For the past few years, much of her work has been focused on abortion advocacy and building towards a world where everyone has access to abortion care free from restriction, through her work with the Northwest Abortion Access Fund and the National Network of Abortion Funds.
 Dusty is committed to working towards a world where all people have everything they need to be healthy, loved, and safe from violence.